 - Use the Facebook Live dashboard: The dashboard is your friend.
 Use it to monitor your stream’s quality and audience impressions.
-If you monitor your dashboard regularly, then you can catch any problems before they become a big deal.
+When you monitor your dashboard regularly, you can catch any problems before they become a big deal.
 If it’s too hard for you to concentrate on streaming and monitoring at the same time, then get somehow else to monitor it for you.

-Facebook Live: The Best Social Live Stream Tool
+The Best Social Live Stream Tool

 Facebook Live is truly a great platform for live streaming.
 You can stream to large audiences completely free of charge and plan events in advance to ensure that everybody is onboard.
-Your streams can even be up to 8 hours in length!
+Your streams can even be up to eight hours in length!
 Whether you’re planning a live stream for a car show, a wedding announcement, or a business presentation, you can use Facebook Live to successfully disseminate your message.